When a child can get school transport

-Education and library boards must provide assistance with school transport where a child meets the eligibility criteria.
-Your child will be entitled to assistance if there is no suitable school within statutory walking distance of your home, or if they have been refused a place in all suitable schools within statutory walking distance.
+The EA must provide help with home to school transport where a child meets the requirements.
+Your child will be entitled to support if there is no suitable school within the legal walking distance or qualifying distance of your home, or if they have been refused a place in all suitable schools within legal walking distance/ qualifying distance.

-The eligibility distance is measured by the shortest route along which a child, accompanied as necessary, can walk with reasonable safety.
-As such, the route measured may include footpaths and other pathways, as well as roads.
+The legal walking distance/ qualifying distance from home to school is two miles for primary pupils and three miles for post-primary pupils and is measured by the shortest route along which a child, accompanied as necessary, can walk with reasonable safety.
+The route measured may include footpaths and other pathways, as well as roads.

-If your child is eligible for assistance with transport, it is up to your local board to decide on the means of transport or other assistance that is necessary.
+If your child is able to get help with home to school transport, the EA decides the type of transport or other support that is necessary.

 Children with special needs or disabilities

-If your child has a statement of special educational needs that includes transport requirements, your local board must provide transport assistance in line with board arrangements.
+If your child has a statement of special educational needs that includes transport requirements, the EA must provide transport support in line with EA arrangements.

 Help may still be available

 Pupils who live within the legal walking distance/qualifying distance from their school, would not normally receive help with home to school transport .
 In exceptional circumstances they may be able to get help.